Menu Close

 Towing the Vasa ship

-Attempts to salvage the Vasa ship in the 17th century were unsuccessful.
-However, several cannons were picked up with the help of a diving bell.
+Attempts to salvage the Vasa ship were made as early as the 17th century, but were unsuccessful.
+However, they did manage to pick up several cannons with the help of a diving bell.

 The Vasa ship lay at the bottom of the sea for a long time, and it was not until 1956 that marine engineer Anders Franzén finally found the wreck off Beckholmen.
 The following year, in 1957, work began to salvage the ship.
 Divers dug cables under the ship and sent steel cables through them.
 In 1961, the ship was finally lifted and towed to shore.